top of page

 Let's take the one thing everyone thinks about: breast cancer, an ever-looming concern for women, which presents a complex relationship with alcohol consumption.
 Even moderate drinking shows a small yet notable increase in risk, while heavier consumption magnifies this threat.

 There is a lot of research yet to be undertaken to better understand the interplay between alcohol and oestrogen levels.
-Until we know more, it seems sensible to err on the side of caution.
+Until further information becomes available, it is prudent to exercise caution.

-Beyond breast cancer, alcohol's role in some of those key menopause symptoms is bigger than you might realise: the trigger effects of alcohol on hot flashes is well known but there are many other effects too – such as the ability of alcohol to interfere with the deep sleep that we all need during and after menopause.
+Beyond breast cancer, alcohol plays a larger role in some of the key menopause symptoms than you might realise: its trigger effects on hot flashes are well-known, but it also has many other effects, such as its ability to disrupt the deep sleep we all need during and after menopause.

 three images in a row - the first feet on scales, the second two glasses of bubbly together in a toast being held by two hands, and the third is a woman in bed looking like she wishes she was asleep.